-Monitoring Area Compression-Ignition Spark-Ignition Exhaust gas sensor and sensor heater monitoring Malfunction criteria Air-fuel ratio sensors located 1) upstream, 2) downstream, 3) NOX Sensors of aftertreatment devices A. Sensor performance, B. Circuit integrity, C. Feedback function D. Monitoring function 4) Other Exhaust Gas sensors : evaluation and demonstration 5) Exhaust gas Heaters: A. Performance when the current or voltage drop outside manufacturer limits B. Open or short circuits 1.
-Primary exhaust gas sensor maffunction criteria A. Detect fallure or deterioration of the exhaust gas sensor output voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristic(s) that would result in emission exceedance than emission thresholds B. Detect maffunctions due to lack of circuit continuity or out-of-range values.
-C. Sensor falure or deterioration causes the fuel system to stop using that sensor as a feedback input (Open-loop operation) D. Detect a maffunction of the exhaust gas sensor when the sensor output voltage, resistance, impedance, current, amplitude, activity, or other characteristics are no longer sufficient for use 2.
-Secondary exhaust gas sensor maffunction criteria A. Detect a maffunction prior to any faliure or deterioration of the exhaust gas sensor voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristic(s) that would cause an engine's emissions to exceed the emissions thresholds B. Detect maffunction of the exhaust gas sensor output voltage, resistance, impedance, current, amplitude, offset or other characteristic(s) that would cause an engine's emissions to exceed the emissions thresholds C. Detect a maffunction of the exhaust gas sensor output voltage, resistance, impedance, current, amplitude, activity, offset, or other characteristics are no longer sufficient for use as on OBB system monitoring device D. Detect maffunctions of the exhaust gas sensor caused by out-of-range values E. Detect an anoffunction of the exhaust gas sensor when a sensor failure or deterioration causes the fuel system (e.g., fuel control) to stop using that sensor as a feedback input 3.
-Exhaust gas sensor heater maffunction criteria A. Detect a maffunction of the heater circuit including open or short circuits Monitoring conditions 1), 2), 3) Must occur at least once per DCY when monitoring conditions are met For all others: continuous monitoring 1.
-Primary EGS: may disable continuous primary exhaust gas sensor monitoring when a primary exhaust gas sensor malfunction cannot be distinguished from other effects, otherwise should be continuously monitored every DCY 2.
-Secondary EGS: may disable continuous secondary exhaust gas sensor monitoring when a secondary exhaust gas sensor hardrunction comnot be distinguished from other effects, otherwise should be continuously monitored every DCY 3.
-Exhaust gas sensor heater: - At least once per DCY every time monitoring conditions are met for A - Continuously for B
+Monitoring Area Compression-Ignition Spark-Ignition Exhaust gas sensor and sensor hadter monitoring Malfunction criteria Air-fuel ratio sensors located 1) upstream, 2) downstream, 3) NOX Sensors of aftertreatment devices A. Sensor performance.
+B. Circuit integrity, C. Feedback function 0.
+Monitoring function 0.
+Monitoring function 4) Other Exhaust Gas sensors : evoluation and demonstration 5) Exhaust gas Heaters: A. Performance when the current or voltage drop outside manufacturer limits B. Open or short circuits Primary exhaust gas sensor malfunction criteria A Detect failure or deterioration of the exhaust gas sensor output voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristic(s) that would result in emission exceedance than emission thresholds B. Detect malfunctions due to lack of clicuit continuity or out-of-range values.
+C. Sensor failure or deterioration causes the fuel system to stop using that sensor as a feedback input (Open-loop operation) D. Detect a malfunction of the exhaust gas sensor when the sensor output voltage, resistance, impedance, current, amplitude, activity, or other characteristics or an longer sufficient for use Secondary exhaust gas sensor malfunction oriteria A. Detect a malfunction prior to any failure or deterioration of the exhaust gas sensor voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristics as sensor output voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristics as sensor output voltage, resistance, impedance, current, response rate, amplitude, offset, or other characteristics are no longer sufficient for use Secondary exhaust gas sensor malfunction oriteria A. Detect a malfunction of the exhaust gas sensor output voltage, resistance, impedance, current, methods Detect malfunctions of the exhaust gas sensor routput voltage, resistance, impedance, current, amplitude, activity, offset, or other characteristics are no longer sufficient for use as Detect amalfunction of the exhaust gas sensor routput voltage, resistance, impedance, current, amplitude, activity, offset, or other characteristics are no longer sufficient for use as Detect amalfunction of the exhaust gas sensor routput voltage.
+Tesistance, impedance, current, amplitude, activity, offset, or other characteristics are no longer sufficient for use as Detect amalfunction of the exhaust gas sensor routput voltage.
+Tesistance, impedance, current, Monitoring conditions 1), 2), 3) Must occur at least once per DCY when monitoring conditions are met For all others: continuous monitoring I. Primary EGS: may disable continuous primary exhaust gas sensor monitoring when a primary exhaust gas sensor malfunction cannot be distinguished from other effects, otherwise should be continuously monitored every DCY Secondary EGS: may disable continuous secondary exhaust gas sensor monitoring when a secondary exhaust gas sensor malfunction connot be distinguished from other effects, otherwise should be continuously monitored every DCY Secondary EGS: may disable continuously exhaust gas sensor monitoring when a secondary exhaust gas sensor heater: - At least once per DCY every time monitoring conditions are met for A - Continuously for B